+The State of Illinois honors caregivers who have "stepped up to the plate" to care for a relative’s children, including over 100,000 grandparents caring for their grandchildren on a long-term basis.
 There are many resources and programs in place to help; however, navigating the system may sometimes feel like an overwhelming task.
-These resources are a good starting point for grandparents and older caregivers who are again raising children.
+These resources are a good starting point for relative caregivers who are again raising children.
+Extended Family Support Program (EFSP

 Grandparents Raising Grandchildren in Illinois program